ExpressionEngine/ExpressionEngine-User-Guide/docs/member/memberlist.md

 Restrict the output to members that belong to certain [role](control-panel/member-manager.md#member-roles).

+NOTE: This parameter replaces `group_id` which is functionality identical and currently still supported.

 ### `orderby=`

     orderby="screen_name"

 The "orderby" parameter sets the display order of members.
 The possible options for this parameter are the built-in member fields - including, but not limited to:
     - `member_id`
     - `role_id`
     - `screen_name`